Starting an Online Course at USD

 Communicating with Students & Faculty

-Group discussions are an important part of all online programs at USD.
+Class discussions are an important part of all online programs at USD.
 While course requirements vary by program, students are typically required to post a minimum number of comments in each discussion thread each week.
 Discussion boards not only encourage engagement but also facilitate conversations that might not otherwise occur in a traditional classroom.
-The course instructor will be present and actively participate in the discussion board several times a week to help propel the conversation, promote critical thinking and answer student questions.
+The course instructor will actively facilitate class discussions in the discussion board several times a week to help propel the conversation, promote critical thinking and answer student questions.